 Opposing viewpoints may be expressed by the citizens present.
 As a courtesy, citizens are reminded to address their comments to the mayor and council and not to the audience present.
 Please show respect for all speakers and avoid personal comments.
 Remember, council must hear both sides of an issue to make an informed decision.

-Applicant's presentation (not to exceed 10 minutes)
+Applicant's presentation (not to exceed 10 minutes; exhibits permitted)

-Opposition statements (not to exceed 10 minutes)
+Opposition presentation (not to exceed 10 minutes; exhibits permitted)

-Applicant's rebuttal (not to exceed five minutes)
+Applicant's rebuttal (not to exceed two minutes)

 Other speakers (for/against/neutral) not to exceed two minutes each